Monomer dosage

 Regulations and quality issues

-In Europe, Regulation (EU) No 10/2011 sets strict limits on the migration of monomers and additives from plastic materials intended to come into contact with foodstuffs.
+In Europe, Regulation (EU) No 10/2011 sets strict limits on the migration of monomers and additives from plastic materials intended to come into contact with food.
 Each substance is subject to a specific migration limit (SML), and compliance with these values must be demonstrated by laboratory analyses.

 YesWeLab expertise